-Agreement reached to relinquish drilling lease on land in Montana that’s sacred to Native Americans
+Company gets $2.6 million to relinquish oil lease on Montana land that’s sacred to Native Americans

 Solenex founder Sidney Longwell, who died in 2020, bought the lease but never drilled on the site.
 Instead, Longwell confronted major bureaucratic delays within the U.S. departments of Interior and Agriculture that prompted the company to sue in 2013.

+McDonald said Leon’s September 2022 ruling showed that officials cannot unilaterally cancel oil and gas leases absent a breach of contract by the lease holder.

-“We see this as an extremely favorable outcome,” said David McDonald with the Mountain States Legal Foundation, which represented Solenex.
+“We see this as an extremely favorable outcome,” he said.
 “The settlement leaves in place Judge Leon’s excellent district court opinion, enshrining the legal principles we fought for in court precedent, and provides for significant compensation for our clients.”

 The 1982 lease was one of 47 awarded in the Badger Two-Medicine that year by the Department of Interior.
 Congress withdrew the area from further leasing in 2006 and provided tax breaks to lease holders that prompted most to voluntarily give up their drilling rights.